 All of the images on your website must be optimized for the search engines.
 This can be achieved by ensuring the weight of every image size must be optimized (don’t use heavy images).

-Other than the weight of the image, the alt tags of each image must be utilised properly.
+Other than the weight of the image, the alt tags of each image must be utilized properly.
 You can specify your keywords in the alt tab of every image on your WordPress website.

 Luckily, WordPress websites come with the option to optimize the images.
 All you need to do is, use it effectively.